 Bogut, who had initially agreed to sign with Melbourne until a breakdown in negotiations saw him ink a two-year deal with Sydney that also included future ownership options, a unique factor in securing his signature.

 Bogut (11.4 points, 11.6 rebounds, 3.4 assists, and 2.7 blocks) made an immediate impact on both ends of the floor, anchoring the Kings’ defense while being an efficient facilitator on offense.
-At the conclusion of the regular season, Bogut was named the NBL’s Most Valuable Player, Defensive Player of the Year, and earned All-NBL First Team honors.
+At the conclusion of the regular season, Bogut was named the NBL’s Most Valuable Player, Defensive Player of the Year, and earned All-NBL First Team honours.
 He led the league in rebounds and blocks, proving to be the dominant force many expected.
 Bogut’s presence helped the Kings finish third in the regular season with an 18-10 record, returning the team to the playoffs for the first time since 2013.

 In the playoffs, Sydney faced Melbourne United in the semifinals.
 In Game 1 (95-73), Bogut struggled to find his rhythm, contributing 7 points, 7 rebounds, 1 assist, and 3 blocks as the Kings were overwhelmed by Melbourne’s depth and physicality.
 Casper Ware (22 points, 7 assists) and DJ Kennedy (20 points, 7 rebounds) led the charge for Melbourne, while Kevin Lisch (13 points) and Jerome Randle (13 points) provided some scoring for the Kings.